Capacity: 5,140 (Seats 2,000)

 The ground is situated on the western edge of the picturesque Cotswold town of Nailsworth.
 The name Forest Green is taken from the area of the town where the clubs home is found.
 The ground is sited on top of a fairly steep hill and quite exposed to the elements; so warm clothing is advised when visiting.
 Technically the new ground does not have an official name at the moment as the Club are hoping to attract a corporate sponsor to purchase the naming rights to the stadium.
 In the meantime, the ground has been dubbed 'The New Lawn'.

-The stadium is dominated by the smart looking Western Thermal Stand at one side of the pitch.
+The stadium is dominated by the smart looking Main Stand at one side of the pitch.
 This 2,000 all seated capacity stand, has a cantilever roof as well as row of executive boxes running across the back of it.
+The team 'dugout' areas are located at the front of this stand.
 Opposite is a small open terrace, which is only seven steps high.
 Running along the back of this terrace are 4 floodlight pylons.
-Surprisingly the team dugouts have been located at this side of the pitch, rather than where you would have expected in front of the Main Stand.
 Interestingly both ends have to different degrees been relocated from the old Lawn to the new ground.
 At the Nympsfield Road end of the ground, is a covered terrace, the roof of which came from the Barnfield Road side of the old ground.
-Opposite is the EESI Stand, which until recently was a covered all seated stand, but has now had the seats removed to make it a terrace for home fans.
+Opposite is the South Stand, which until recently was a covered all seated stand, but has now had the seats removed to make it a terrace for home fans.
 This stand is of interest as it was the Trevor Horsley Stand which was transported from the Club's old ground and re-erected at the New Lawn.

-This season the Club have decided to move away fans from the EESI Stand, to the Nympsfield Terrace at the opposite end of the ground.
-This is good news if you prefer to stand on a terrace, as the EESI Stand was previously all seated.
-The Nympsfield or North Terrace to give its official name, holds around 900 fans.
-In addition around 250 seats are made available to visiting fans in the North Stand.
+Away fans are mostly housed in the Nympsfield Road End or North Stand to give its official name.
+This covered terrace holds around 900 fans.
+In addition, around 250 seats are made available to visiting fans in the Main Stand (located towards the North End).
 Entrance to the ground is via electronic turnstiles, meaning that you need to scan your ticket to gain admittance.
 This is somewhat of a novelty at this level.

 My visits to The New Lawn (and the old ground for that matter) have been most enjoyable and it would be difficult to find a more friendly and welcoming club than this one.
 If the chance arises, a visit to this Gloucestershire ground is a pleasant days outing in a unique setting.